Canada to lead upgraded force in Latvia, but resists calls to meet spending target - Saanich News

 The new brigade will require not only more soldiers, Anand said, but also additional equipment and capabilities such as anti-tank weaponry and air defences, as well as upgraded command and control units and ammunition.

-Anand left the door open to Canada providing some of those additional forces, but said the finer details of building the new unit will be contingent on discussions with different NATO members about their ability to assist.
+Anand said the finer details of building the new unit will be contingent on discussions with different NATO members about their ability to assist.

 That includes even the final size of the force, which neither Anand nor Pabriks could accurately describe.